seraphgrid/pulsar/README.md

 - Link all pulsar scripts to path using command `sudo ln -sr pulsar-* /usr/local/bin/`
 - Link all tpulsar scripts to path using command `sudo ln -sr tpulsar-* /usr/local/bin/`
 - After installation, start sxhkd using command `sxhkd -c your_existing_sxhkdrc $HOME/.config/pulsar/pulsar-sxhkdrc`
+- Customize the config files according to your needs (important!)

 # Requirements